 How to fix: under this circumstance, if the RAW drive contains important files for you, you should recover these files with the help of iBoysoft Data Recovery.
 After data recovery, go to Disk Management, right-click the USB drive and select format.
 (If the drive shows as "Unallocated", right-click the drive and choose "New Simple Volume…").
 Set up the required information and click "Start".
 The process will finish in minutes.

 The video will walk you through the entire step-by-step process:

 Picture this scene: when you insert a USB flash drive in your Windows computer, it is detected and shows the occupying space.
 But when you try to access the drive, you can't see any files or folders.
-Generally, USB flash drive not showing files or folders issue is caused by virus attack, accidental deletion.
+Generally, USB flash drives not showing files or folders issue is caused by virus attack, accidental deletion.
 Apart from that, if your files or folder are hidden by the operating system, they won't show up on Windows as well.

-How to fix: we've covered this in another article how to fix USB flash drive not showing files or folders.
+How to fix: we've covered this in another article about how to fix USB flash drive not showing files or folders.

-Case 3:USB flash drive not recognized/working
+Case 5:USB flash drive not recognized/working

 Most of the time, your USB flash drive works great when you plug it in your Windows computer, but occasionally your computer might stop recognizing the drive or pop out an error like "USB device not recognized".
 The problem has possible causes, such as partition issues, wrong file system, dead USB port, and drive issues.

 How to fix: Follow this guide to fix USB flash drive not recognized/working/showing up on Windows.

 Case 6:Can't eject a USB drive